massdriver-cloud/opentofu-foundations/week-8/README.md

 ```

 3. Run `tofu init` to initialize the changes.
-4. Run `tofu plan` to verify the versioning update change, then `tofu apply` to make the changes.
 5. Repeat **steps 2 & 3** only for your wordpress app.

 ## State Locking